 A group of plaintiffs sued the NHL and MLB, along with various broadcasters and media companies, under the Sherman Act.
 The district court held that the baseball exemption does not apply to “territorial broadcasting restrictions.”
 Laumann, et al. v.
 NHL, et al., No. 1:12-cv-01817, order at 24 (S.D.N.Y., Aug.
 8, 2014).
 The Second Circuit Court of Appeals denied the defendants’ petition for a writ of mandamus, leaving the case free to proceed to trial.
 In re Office of the Comm’r of Baseball, et al., No. 14-4233, slip op.
 (2d Cir., Jan.
 28, 2015).

-For nearly 40 years, business litigation attorney James G. Schwartz has advocated for the rights of Bay Area businesses and business owners.
-To schedule a free and confidential consultation to see how we can help you or your business, contact us today online or at (925) 463-1073.
+For nearly 40 years, Cirrus Law PC has advocated for the rights of Bay Area businesses and business owners.
+To schedule an initial confidential consultation to see how we can help you or your business, contact us today online or at (925) 463-1073.

 More Blog Posts: